apertium/apertium-webext/README.md

 <br>

 With that, you're done.
-For more detailed instructions, check out [this MDN page](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Your_first_WebExtension#installing).
+For more detailed instructions, there's [this MDN page](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Your_first_WebExtension#installing).

 <br>